6.5.3 Connecting to Web

 Connect to Web builds connection between Origin worksheet and data file from an online path or a table on a webpage.
 Once the data source is changed, you can simply reimport the data to get everything update.

-For Node-Locked and Concurrent users, Connect to Web cannot be used before you activate your Origin properly.
+For Node-Locked and Concurrent users, Connect to Web, Connect to Cloud and Open From Cloud menus cannot be used before you activate your Origin properly.
 Refer to this FAQ for details.

 To open Data Connector